Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Discussion

 \section{Discussion}

-This study investigates the analytical stability criteria for haptic-delayed dyadic interactions mediated by robots and examines how system stability correlates with operator motor performance.
-Based on Nyquist plots, magnitude ratio, and phase shift analyses, the dyadic system demonstrates delay-independent stability when the interactive stiffness does not exceed the critical value.
-Additionally, there exists a maximum tolerable delay $\delta_m$—any delay below this threshold guarantees system stability.
-Therefore, sub-critical stiffness ($\leq k_m$) ensures robustness against unpredictable network delays, whereas super-critical stiffness ($> k_m$) requires strict control of the delay to remain below $\delta_m$.
-These stability thresholds are strongly influenced by the dynamic parameters of the mediated robots, such as mass and damping, with damping playing a dominant role due to its quadratic effect on the stability margin.
-In practical applications such as dyadic interactions mediated by commercial rehabilitation platforms (e.g., H-MAN), this suggests that a low-stiffness connection can tolerate substantial delays, whereas a high-stiffness connection requires tight delay regulation.
+This study established analytical stability criteria for delayed robot-mediated dyadic interactions.
+We systematically examined how this theoretical stability correlates with physical motor performance.
+Frequency-domain analyses reveal that the dyadic system achieves delay-independent stability when interactive stiffness remains below a critical threshold corresponding to system dynamics.
+Additionally, we identified a maximum tolerable delay boundary ($\delta_m$) corresponding to system dynamics and controllers.
+Any delay below this specific threshold guarantees system stability.
+Consequently, sub-critical stiffness ($\leq k_m$) ensures absolute robustness against unpredictable network delays.
+In contrast, super-critical stiffness ($> k_m$) demands strict delay regulation to stay within the $\delta_m$ boundary.
+These stability thresholds depend entirely on the inherent robot dynamics, namely inertia and damping.
+Damping dominants this relationship due to its quadratic effect on the stability margin.
+In practical applications with commercial rehabilitation platforms (H-MAN), this suggests a trade-off: low-stiffness connections tolerate substantial delays, whereas high-stiffness connections require strict delay regulation.